fuomI/jonin-treenivinkit/README.md

-# jonintreenivinkit
+# Jonin Treenivinki

-These are my first webpages that I made for a website course in Laurea UAS.

-The site was made using Bootsrap 4.5 framework.
-The goal was to make visually appealing static site that also scaled well to different devices.
+![logo][logo]
+## Project description

+During a course about webpages, HTML, and CSS in Laurea UAS we were tasked with making a webpage as our final assignment.

+## Key focus

+Our teacher demanded following things:

+- Use Bootstrap (I used version *4.5*)
+- Make the site responsive so that it can be viewed on different sized screens
+- Make it look nice (not a requirement tho)
+- Site must have atleast *3* pages

+## "Languages"

+- HTML
+- CSS

+## Frameworks

+- Bootstrap 4.5

+## How to run?

-Site is also published on Netlify: https://serene-hamilton-61c7b1.netlify.app
+Site is published on Netlify: https://serene-hamilton-61c7b1.netlify.app

+![mies][mies]

+[logo]: images/logo.png
+[mies]: images/fkesk.png